2008–09 Davidson Wildcats men's basketball team

 The 2008–09 Davidson Wildcats men's basketball team represented Davidson College in NCAA men's Division I competition.
 The Wildcats had emerged in recent years as a legitimate national power despite being a mid-major school with one of the smallest student bodies in the NCAA Division I. The team was given high expectations after advancing to the NCAA tournament Elite Eight in 2008.

-This season was highlighted by the individual performance of Stephen Curry, who was the nation's leading scorer after making the switch from Shooting Guard to Point Guard positions.
-He averaged 28.6 Points per Game and 5.6 Assists per Game.
-Stephen this season also took the title of all-time leading career point-scorer from former All-American John Gerdy.
-A few months after the season, Stephen announced his entry into the 2009 NBA Draft, ending his Davidson career.
+This season was highlighted by the individual performance of Stephen Curry, who was the nation's leading scorer after switching from shooting guard to point guard.
+He averaged 28.6 points and 5.6 assists per game.
+Stephen also took the school record of career point-scorer from former All-American John Gerdy.
+After the season, Stephen announced his entry into the 2009 NBA Draft, ending his Davidson career.

-The season was ended on a disappointing note, as the Wildcats unexpectedly lost to College of Charleston in the SoCon Tournament semifinals, resulting in their omission from the NCAA basketball tournament Field.
-The Wildcats then beat the South Carolina Gamecocks in the NIT tournament before losing in the Round of 16 to Saint Mary's and their star Point Guard Patty Mills.
+The season ended on a disappointing note, as the Wildcats unexpectedly lost to College of Charleston in the SoCon Tournament semifinals, resulting in their omission from the NCAA basketball tournament.
+The Wildcats beat the South Carolina Gamecocks in the NIT before losing in the Round of 16 to Saint Mary's.